 *Dianthus armeria Linnaeus.
 Common name: Deptford Pink.
 Phenology: May-Sep.
 Habitat: Fields, roadsides, pastures.
 Distribution: Native of Europe.

 Taxonomy Comments: Subspecies are sometimes recognized [see Rabeler & Hartman (2005f), for instance], with the second one, ssp. armeriastrum (Wolfner) Velenovský, native to Eurasia and not known to be introduced in North America.
-They are not recognized in Fassou et al. (2012).
+It has been elevated to species rank, as Dianthus corymbosus (POWO 2025).

 Wetland Indicator Status: